giharanw/google-clone/README.md

 # Google Clone
 IMP: This is an experimental project

+### ABOUT THE PROJECT
+About the project

-## LICENSE
+### LICENSE
 Copyright © 2022 Gihara Wickramatunge.
 All Rights Reserved.
+This project is licensed under [MIT](LICENSE.txt) license.